sreeharshau/sreeharshau.github.io/index.md

 ### MuZero on Super Mario Bros

-I have attempted to evaluate MuZero, an algorithm for deep learning published by Google Deepmind in 2019, against Deep-Q-Networks with Double-Q-Learning, the state of the art model free algorithm using the game Super Mario Bros.
+I have attempted to evaluate MuZero, an algorithm for deep learning published by Google Deepmind in 2019, against Deep-Q-Networks with Double-Q-Learning, the state of the art model free algorithm.
+I have compared their performance using the game Super Mario Bros.
 The system architectural diagram has been shown below:

 ![MuZero_Arch](MuZero_Architecture.jpg)